ssadedin/bpipe/docs/Language/Send.md

 terminating the execution of the current pipeline branch with a corresponding status message.

+The destination of a `send` is specified after the `to` portion.
+If the destination is specified as a string, it is expected to correspond to one of the channels defined in the `notifications` section of the `bpipe.config` for the pipeline.
+This allows pipelines to be developed with generic notification capability and for end users to configure how they would like to receive those notifications.
+With the extended syntax, the pipeline code can specify options, up to and including the full channel specification.
+Some more advanced options are only available through this mechanism.

 **Note**: In Bpipe's generic notification framework, configuring a notification channel automatically enables certain events from the pipeline operation to be forwarded to the channel.
 If you only want to receive